cloud-66-internal/help.cloud66.com/_skycap/quickstarts/getting_started.md

 ## Choosing application type

-New users will be show the product selection wizard.
+New users will be shown the product selection wizard.
 For Skycap, choose "I have a containerized application" and then "I already have a Kubernetes cluster" (*Try Skycap*).

 <div class="Grid Grid--gutters Grid--full large-Grid--fit med-Grid--guttersXl">
     <div class="Grid-cell">